 - The lower floors of the temple gopuram need urgent repairs as the bricks are exposed to elements.

 The temple is unique in more ways, it is a Ram temple but there is no Hanuman inside the sanctum sanctorum, instead there is a Hanuman at the base of the dhwaja stambh (flag post) looking towards the temple.
 It is believed that Hanuman is looking towards Lord Rama to wait for instructions from him to fulfil the desires of the devotees.
 There is another Hanuman idol that looks directly outside at the bottom of the second flag post.
 This was a unique thing for me was the presence of two dhawaja Stambhs in the temple courtyard one seems to be old and other recently added (recent here could mean 100+ years).
 The 3 idols of Rama, Sita and Lakshaman are made from a single stone and not made from separate rocks.

 The devotees tie some offerings in a small bundle on the tree in courtyard with prayers, only to be opened once the desire has been fulfilled.
 We saw small bundles of various shapes and also bangles tied on the tree in the courtyard.
-There were some more trees in the courtyard including a mango tree, but I just loved the Parijat tree (Nyctanthes Arbor-tristis), that has shed a thousand flowers on the floor in the night forming an orange white fragrant carpet on the floor of the temple courtyard.
+There were some more trees in the courtyard including a mango tree, but I just loved the Parijat tree or Harsingar (Nyctanthes Arbor-tristis), that has shed a thousand flowers on the floor in the night forming an orange white fragrant carpet on the floor of the temple courtyard.

 At one point in history the temple would have been very popular and some kind of fair/festival attracted a big crowd as I found these benches on the terrace from where ladies would have watched the processions.